Social Sciences & Humanities Department

 History is much more than memorizing names and dates.
-It’s thoughtfully exploring and interpreting the complex interplay of people, political institutions, religions, cultures, economics, laws, education, commerce, events, and other forces that created the world we live in today.
+It thoughtfully explores and interprets the complex interplay of people, political institutions, religions, cultures, economics, laws, education, commerce, events, and other forces that created the world we live in today.

 By studying history, you learn how to put current local, state, national, and international events into perspective.
 You also learn critical skills that employers highly value no matter what profession you pursue – even if it has nothing to do with history.
 You learn how to: